JWalshe86/Mickey-Mouse-Memory-Game/README.md

 ##Page Performance

 [Original-lighthouse-scores-for-load-page](./assets/images/readme-images/Original-lighthouse-loadpage.png).
 Two SEO issues 1.
 Document does not have a meta description.
 2. Document doesn't use legible font sizes 20.5% legible text.
+[Lighthouse-scores-post-edits](./assets/images/readme-images/lighthouse-score-post-edits.png) were all nearly 100% once the font size in places was increased and the meta tag given more detail.

 --------------